WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20230411-project_proposal_content_report_moderation.md

 1. Use a computer vision API to analyse images on a report to give hints to moderators about the contents of the image so that they can safely triage the report.
 Images are blurred in Django admin.
-1. Results with confirmed reports are quickly updated to be excluded from non-sensitive API queries.
+1. Results with confirmed reports are excluded from non-sensitive API queries.
 1. If volunteer moderators are identified, work with them to establish an initial goal for report response time.